 Likewise, to evaluate the contribution of SilA to further valorize the solid residual fraction obtained after saccharification of the structural polysaccharides of biomass, SCRSE (2% w/v) was first treated with Cellic® CTec2 using the same conditions (5 FPAse per gram of biomass in a final volume of 2 ml, 50 mM sodium acetate buffer, pH 5 for 48 h at 50 °C).
 Reactions were inactivated by heating, washed three times with distilled water, dried, and the resulting material was further treated with SilA as described above.

 In all cases, control assays without enzyme and enzymes without substrate were included and subtracted.
-Data from biological and technical replicates were averaged.
+Data from three biological replicates were averaged.

 Scanning electron microscopy

 The samples of raw or steam-exploded SCR were metalized using palladium/gold (60/40) for 150 seconds.
-The scanning electron microscopy analyses were performed in a Zeiss GeminiSem 360 apparatus with an electron accelerating voltage of 5kV.
+The scanning electron microscopy analyses were performed in a Zeiss GeminiSem 360 apparatus (Jena, Germany) with an electron accelerating voltage of 5kV.
 The analyses were performed at the Natural Science Argentinean Museum (Buenos Aires, Argentina).

 Statistical analysis

 One-way analysis of variance (ANOVA) followed by Tukey's post hoc test for pairwise comparisons (p < 0.05) was used to analyze the quantification of monoaromatic compounds, using GraphPad Prism 8 software (GraphPad Software, Inc., La Jolla, CA, USA).
 Significant differences were determined based on these analyses.
-Results are presented as means with standard deviations of triplicate measurements.
+Results are presented as means with standard deviations of biological triplicates.

 Results